AJwgnr/DataScienceInR/README.md

 ## Website

-Our web application can be found here:
+Our web application can be found on shinyapps.io: https://ajwgnr.shinyapps.io/miner/

 ## Screencast link